-The THQ has been identified as a complex guideline used for evaluation of risks caused by permenant exposure to various pollutant.
-It is not a quantitative measure about the probability of exposing population to health risks, but it only indicates the risk level due to exposure (US EPA, 2000).
+The THQ has been identified as a complex guideline used for the evaluation of risks caused by permanent exposure to various pollutants.
+It is not aquantitative measure ofthe probability of exposing the population to health risks, but it only indicates the risk level due to exposure (US EPA, 2000).

 The THQ is a ratio of determined dose of a pollutant to a reference oral dose (RFDO) for that substance.
-The RFDO for Pb, is 0.0035 mg/kg bw/day according to US EPA, (2008), and for Cd, and Cu are 0.001, 0.04 mg/kg bw/day respectively according to USEPA, (2014).
+The RFDO for Pb, is 0.0035 mg/kg bw/day, according toUSEPA, (2008), and for Cd, and Cu are 0.001, 0.04 mg/kg bw/day respectively according toUSEPA, (2014).

-According to the results of the present study, the consumers in Sharkia Governorate will be exposed to a potential health hazard from consuming these products because of the presence of Pb residues, as THQ values of (Pb) >1 through the consumption of in in all examined samples except, kariesh cheese.
-While THQ values for Cd, and Cu did not exceed any of the examined samples.
-These results were in agreement with those detected by (Meshref et al., 2014 and Ghafari and Sobhanardakani, 2017).
-Other authors found that none of the THQ values of Cd, Pb, and Cu were >1 through consumption of milk and dairy products (Arafa et al., 2014, and Kabir et al., 2017).
+According to the results of the present study, the consumers in Sharkia Governorate will be exposed to a potential health hazard from consuming these products because of the presence of Pb residues, as THQ values of (Pb) >1 through the consumption of all examined samples except, kariesh cheese.
+While THQ values for Cd and Cu did not exceed one in any of the examined samples.
+These results were in agreement withthose detected by (Meshref et al., 2014 and Ghafari and Sobhanardakani, 2017).
+Other authors found that none of the THQ values of Cd, Pb, and Cu were >1 through the consumption of milk and dairy products (Arafa et al., 2014, and Kabir et al., 2017).